dubrowin/WebDownload/README.md

 My Lambda is written in bash and uses this bash lambda layer.
 * https://github.com/gkrizek/bash-lambda-layer
-* (***Note:*** I have an agreement with a friend that when my personal workloads have been all added to the cloud to go back and re-write all my bash lambdas is something like python).
+* (***Note:*** I have an agreement with a friend that when my personal workloads have been all added to the cloud to go back and re-write all my bash lambdas in something like python).

 * ***Concerns***
   * Bash executes much slower than some of the other languages